 For many Christians today, Jesus is important mostly for the distant past or the distant future.
-That future is only perceived through the cloudy veil of death.
+The past is known through the Gospel accounts of Jesus life.
+The future is only perceived through the cloudy veil of death and usually the murky language of Revelation.
 His presence in this world and in this time and place is hard to see and harder to articulate for us.
 There is clarity to saying he died long ago for my sins.
-There is a hopeful expectedness but also a measure of imagination required when we speak of what he will be doing after we die and on that last day.
-I think we often imagine that last day to be when we see the Jesus we rather wish we could see right now.
+There is a hopeful expectation but also a measure of imagination required when we speak of what he will be doing after we die and on that last day.
+We often imagine that last day to be when we get to see the Jesus we rather wish we could see right now.